 Though Karl urged her that the vehicle wasn’t ready for such an expedition, Bertha Benz hit the highway.
 Keep in mind that in 1888 the highway was an unpaved road with carriage ruts and an array of traffic.
 At that time, people traveled either on foot, bicycle or by horse.

-Though her husband, society, and the church were against this horse-less “work of the devil,” Bertha Benz was a visionary.
-She knew that in order to convey to the masses the world-changing machine here husband had created, it needed to be seen.
+Most of society and the church were against this horse-less “work of the devil,” and Karl did not believe his invention was ready to be revealed to the public eye.
+But Bertha Benz was a visionary.
+She knew that in order to convey to the masses the world-changing machine her husband had created, it needed to be seen.

 The first long-distance automobile journey